 Oh my, we are blessed.
-Yes, bad things happen to everyone from time to time, however, our country is not at war.
-Most of us have enough to eat and somewhere to live.
+Yes, despite the pandemic and all the things that have happened this year.
+Bad things happen to everyone from time to time.
+However, our country is not at war.
+Many are suffering from economic insecurity, but most of us have enough to eat and somewhere to live.
 Water comes out of the tap.
 Light is available at the flick of a switch.
-It may be expensive, but we can buy food easily in the supermarkets.
+It may be expensive, but we can buy normally buy food easily in the supermarkets.
 We live in relative safety, with police, a fire service, and hospitals available to us.
 We have the right to believe and say what we want, and we are free to worship as we choose.
-Most of us have not been victims of a natural disaster.
+While many have suffered natural disasters this year, many of us have not.
 I could go on and on.

 It’s Not Just About The Food

 Thanksgiving is about more than the turkey, gravy, cranberry sauce, stuffing, and pumpkin pie and cakes.
-It’s about being together, and being grateful together.
+It’s about being together, whether that is in real life or via Zoom or FaceTime, and being grateful together.
 We will say a heartfelt prayer of thanks for our blessings, and pray for others who are not so fortunate all over the world.
 In the days and weeks proceeding the celebrations, we also make a point of choosing to donate to charities and food banks.